DantchoLV9/dantcho-website-content/posts/dev-tools/vs-code-guide.md

 ---
 title: "VS Code For Beginners"
 date: "2020-02-21"
-description: "VS Code is my choise of source code editor.
+description: "VS Code is my choice of source code editor.
 Read this if you are want to start using it!"
 draft: false
 tags:
   - Dev Tools